Need a proficient camera with the flexibility of interchangeable lenses? You no longer have to settle for a bulky SLR.

 Most compact cameras have a reasonably small image sensor.
 This means that they are not able to gather as much light as a digital SLR, and image quality is generally not at all comparable to an SLR.
 On the other hand, ILCs have the advantage of a much larger sensor, which is beneficial in many applications, including low-light photography.

-Here is a comparison (not to scale) of the different sensor sizes found in ILCs.
+A comparison of the different sensor sizes in compact and interchangeable lens cameras.

 Accessories and lenses